gracecode42/ml-04-regression/README.md

 ## Project Description

-This project builds and evaluates regression models, extending a course example and then applying the same workflow to a custom problem.
+This project builds and evaluates regression models.
+Phase 4 extends a course example, and Phase 5 applies the same workflow to a custom problem, which is the main work in this repository.

 The example predicts body_mass_g on the Seaborn penguins dataset from a single body measurement.
 The Phase 4 modification extends it to a multiple regression on two features and adds a case comparison to test whether the second feature earns its place.

-The Phase 5 custom project applies the workflow to a new dataset and is documented in docs/index.md.
+The Phase 5 custom project predicts individual medical insurance charges from age, sex, bmi, number of children, smoking status, and region, using a public dataset of 1,338 records with no missing values.
+Charges are right-skewed, and one predictor carries most of the signal, so the project compares a plain linear fit against a log-transformed target, polynomial expansion, and regularized models.
+The dataset is widely circulated but its provenance is not fully documented, so the results are an exercise in model comparison rather than a claim about actual pricing.
+The full write-up is in docs/index.md.

 The work covers: